JacoaFur/Rebels_HiDream-01_Image_Dev_NODES/README.md

 NOW SUPPORTS ALL SAMPLER/SCHEDULERS AND HAS PATCH MODEL SMOOTHING BUILT IN TO CORRECT TILING!

+- added all samplers and schedulers for more flexibility in generations.
+- added the patch model smoothing abilities to the sampler node to remove bad tiling and textures from outputs.

 NOW SUPPORTS MULTI-REFERENCE EDITING!

-Added Ability to edit with up to 4 reference images.
+- added Ability to edit with up to 4 reference images.

 open a command prompt in the "Rebels_HiDream_01_Image_dev_NODES" folder.